Exactly How To Teach With Video Games In The Classroom

 7. Actually make them

-Actually designing a game, whether crudely with Minecraft or something more in-depth with GameMaker, actually creating a video game is actually attainable for students as young as elementary aged.
+Actually designing a game, whether crudely with Minecraft or something more in-depth, actually creating a video game is actually attainable for students as young as elementary-aged.
 Easier said than done, yes–but more possible than ever.

 8. Mash them with other media